donfaq/max_clique/README.md

 To run script you should specify following parameters:
 - `--path` - path to DIMACS-format graph
 - `--time` - time limit in seconds
+- `--test` - path to folder with graphs, generates excel-table with results on exit. (still need to specify `--path` just for nothing)

 ## Test results